 This is a complicated formula because it takes into account changes in daily pricing over a rolling 365 days which takes time to process (as the price changes).
 I have not found this indicator available in table format with other online services.

 I have color coded the RSI values with green showing closer to 30 (indicating oversold), yellow showing near 50 and red showing closer to 70 (indicating overbought).
-I include a chart with stock pricing and RSI in my "deep dive" reports on each BDC and I have made many purchases (for safer BDCs) when RSI is closer to 30.
+I include a chart with stock pricing and RSI in my “Deep Dive” reports for each BDC showing that I have made many purchases when its RSI is closer to 30.

 I have found a way to measure the average volume being traded for all BDCs to see if it is an active or slow trading day for the sector and then look at individual BDCs to see if they are trading above or below that average (given the time of day).

 This is important because investors should know when volumes might be indicating something meaningful is going on with the stock, whether positive or negative.